Today's Articles

 The National Museum of African Art

-The museum was originally housed in the Washington residence of Black abolitionist Frederick Douglass.
+The museum was initially housed in the Washington residence of Black abolitionist Frederick Douglass.
 It celebrates the visual arts and cultures of Africa and opened in a new building on the National Mall on this date in 1989.

 New Poem Each Day